 The highest-ROI AI applications in AEC fall into six categories: generative design, cost estimation, document automation, project scheduling, safety monitoring, and digital twins.
 The right starting point depends on your firm's data maturity and current pain points— not whatever tool your software vendor is pushing this quarter.

 Cost estimation is where mid-market firms often see the fastest payback.
-Machine-learning estimators trained on historical project data can achieve plus-or-minus 5% accuracy on line-item costs, freeing roughly 260 hours per project manager annually.
+Machine-learning estimators trained on historical project data can achieve plus-or-minus 5% accuracy on line-item costs3, freeing roughly 260 hours per project manager annually3.
 For firms where PMs are already stretched thin, that's not a marginal improvement.
 That's a shift in capacity.

 The use case with the highest staff stress and the cleanest data is almost always where you should begin.
 Not the flashiest technology— the most painful workflow.
 Think about that distinction before reading the roadmap below, because it determines whether your first AI initiative builds momentum or skepticism.